-To many people, spiders represent a scary figure.
+To many people, spiders represent a scary figures.
 Just a thought about them can scare the life out of them.
 For others, spiders are interesting and exciting animals with various unique traits.

 In dreams, we often think spiders symbolize a feminine theme.
 Sometimes, they also represent something scary or even a threat.